 Failed sciatica surgery is a particular variation of failed back surgery syndrome.
 This is the unfortunate, yet very common result of an unsuccessful spinal surgery.
 Many patients brave known and unknown horrors in the operating room, as well as enduring the arduous journey of post-surgical rehabilitation, only to find that their sciatica pain is still there.
 Worse yet, some of these patients experience worse pain than ever before and are sometimes permanently disabled due to their failed surgical procedures.

-This essay details the occurrence of failed spinal surgery and focuses on why it takes place so often.
+This essay details the occurrence of failed spinal surgery and focuses on why surgical dissapointment takes place so often.

 Unsuccessful sciatica surgery describes the proverbial end of the line in patient care.
 Last stop, everyone off.

-There can be any number of potential causes for failed spinal surgery:
+There can be any number of potential causes for failed spinal surgery, including all of the factors listed below:

 The doctor might have simply done a poor job and not resolved the painful complaint adequately.
 There is no medical error here, just a lackluster performance from a mediocre surgeon.